A company splits its stock to adjust one of these:

 - Price of outstanding stock

 The company usually gives you more shares of stock for every share you own.
-These are often referred to as 2-for-1 or 3-for-1 stock splits.
-On rare occasions, a company might have a reverse split and give you fewer shares for each share that you own (Ex: a 1-for-2 stock split).
+These are often referred to as two-for-one or three-for-one stock splits.
+On rare occasions, a company might have a reverse split and give you fewer shares for each share that you own (Ex: a one-for-two stock split).

-If the stock is split 2-for-1, you now own 2 shares for every share you own.
+If the stock is split two-for-one, you now own two shares for every share you own.
 The total basis of the stock doesn't change.
 Instead, the value of each share changes.